-Our Compensation Committee reviewed the relationship between our risk management policies and practices and the incentive compensation provided to the Named Executive Officers at its January 21, 2010 meeting and determined after review with the Company's Chief Risk Officer and representatives of Mercer that our incentive compensation programs do not encourage unnecessary and excessive risk taking.
+Our Compensation Committee reviewed the relationship between our risk management policies and practices and the incentive compensation provided to the Named Executive Officers at its January 21, 2010 meeting.
+After review with the Company's Chief Risk Officer and representatives of Mercer, the Committee determined that our incentive compensation programs do not encourage unnecessary and excessive risk taking.

-Compensation Committee Report
+Compensation and Management Development Committee Report